hellenyue002/find-issues/README.md

-# :calendar: Grace Hopper Celebration - Find Issues :calendar:
+# Grace Hopper Celebration 2018 - Find Issues

 This is the TDD in OSS workshop repo for GHC 18.